akamsremote-connect/akamsremote-connect/README.md

 If you see this error message on your screen, it means that there is a problem.
 You may also see the https error message, or ms remoteconnect problem.
 This problem can occur if your Xbox Live Account has been used previously by another person.

-## Why Does the https aka ms remoteconnect Error Occur ?
+## Why Does the aka ms remoteconnect Error Occur ?

 * Data Corruption is one of the most common reasons you see the [aka.ms/remoteconnect](https://github.com/akamsremote-connect/) error appearing on your device.
 * The lack of a proper setup can also lead to the issue we are talking about.